Adani Enterprises denies plans of buying Jaypee Group's cement biz

 "In the event there is any development that requires disclosure under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, we will responsibly disclose the same in accordance with the regulatory requirements," Adani Enterprises said.

-Nuvama Institutional Adani Group recently acquired Holcim’s entire stakes in Ambuja Cements and ACC, which was the largest ever acquisition in India’s infra and materials space.
-The acquisition was valued at $10.5 billion.
+The group plans to double its cement capacity over the next five years.
+It aims to become the largest domestic cement player by 2030, it noted.

-Equities in an October 13 note said Jaypee currently owns 10.55 mtpa of operational capacity and Jaiprakash Associates directly controls 5.15 mtpa based in central India and the balance 5.4 mtpa is with its subsidiaries and associate entities.
+Nuvama Institutional Equities in an October 13 note said Jaypee currently owns 10.55 mtpa of operational capacity and Jaiprakash Associates directly controls 5.15 mtpa based in central India and the balance 5.4 mtpa is with its subsidiaries and associate entities.

 The brokerage has a cautious view on the cement sector, given the industry’s weak pricing power; the recent 15 per cent uptick in cost of domestic petcoke that challenges the hypothesis of massive cost reduction; and medium-term uncertainty owing to Adani Group’s entry.